leptos-rs/leptos/docs/book/src/getting_started/README.md

 If you make edits to `main.rs`, Trunk will recompile your source code and live-reload the page.

+Welcome to the world of UI development with Rust and WebAssembly (WASM), powered by Leptos and Trunk!

+---

-But before we get started building UI's, there's a couple of things you might want to know to help make your experience with Leptos a little bit smoother.
+Now before we get started building your first real UI's with Leptos, there's a couple of things you might want to know to help make your experience with Leptos just a little bit easier.